rosell-dk/webp-express/README.md

 Note: If you experience that the general auto option doesn't show, even though the above-mentioned requirements should be in order, check out [this support-thread](https://wordpress.org/support/topic/still-no-auto-option/).

 ### How do I configure my CDN ("Varied image responses" mode)?
-In *Varied image responses* operation mode, the response *varies* depending on whether the browser supports webp or not (which browsers signals in the *Accept* header).
+In *Varied image responses* operation mode, the image responses *varies* depending on whether the browser supports webp or not (which browsers signals in the *Accept* header).
 Some CDN's support this out of the box, others requires some configuration and others doesn't support it at all.

 For a CDN to cooperate, it needs to
 1) forward the *Accept* header and
 2) Honour the Vary:Accept response header.

 You can also make it "work" on some CDN's by bypassing cache for images.
-But I rather suggest that you try out the *No varied image responses* mode (see next FAQ item)
+But I rather suggest that you try out the *CDN friendly* mode (see next FAQ item)

 #### Status of some CDN's

-- *KeyCDN*: Does not support varied responses.
+- *KeyCDN*: Does not support varied image responses.
 I have added a feature request [here](https://community.keycdn.com/t/support-vary-accept-header-for-conditional-webp/1864).
 You can give it a +1 if you like!
 - *Cloudflare*: See the "I am on Cloudflare" item
 - *Cloudfront*: Works, but needs to be configured to forward the accept header.
 Go to *Distribution settings*, find the *Behavior tab*, select the Behavior and click the Edit button.
 Choose *Whitelist* from *Forward Headers* and then add the "Accept" header to the whitelist.

 I shall add more to the list.
 You are welcome to help out [here](https://wordpress.org/support/topic/which-cdns-works-in-standard-mode/).

-### How do I make it work with CDN? ("No varied image responses" mode)
+### How do I make it work with CDN? ("CDN friendly" mode)
-In *No varied image responses* mode, there is no trickery with varied responses, so no special attention is required *on the CDN*.
+In *CDN friendly* mode, there is no trickery with varied image responses, so no special attention is required *on the CDN*.

 However, there are other pitfalls.